 The Village at Lake Las Vegas

 If you feel like getting off the strip for a bit, you can take a trip on over to The Village at Lake Las Vegas.
-Lake Las Vegas is one of the more upscale areas in the Las Vegas Valley with several housing communities surrounding the small man-made lake.
+Lake Las Vegas is one of the more upscale areas in the Las Vegas Valley, with several housing communities surrounding the small man-made lake.

 The Village itself is a picturesque, European-style village full of shops, bars, and restaurants.
-Walking through the village and along the lake will cost you nothing and it will give you a good experience of Las Vegas away from the strip.
+Walking through the village and along the lake will cost you nothing, and it will give you a good experience of Las Vegas away from the strip.

-While The Village at Lake Las Vegas is generally pretty quiet during the weekday, on weekends you may encounter a small beer or wine festival to liven things up.
-To participate in the tastings will require a fee but you’re still able to freely stroll around The Village and festival grounds without paying.
+While The Village at Lake Las Vegas is generally pretty quiet during the weekday, on weekends, you may encounter a small beer or wine festival to liven things up.
+To participate in the tastings will require a fee, but you’re still able to stroll freely around The Village and festival grounds without paying.

 Pro local tip: If you’re on a budget, head over to Seasons Market in The Village and pick up some drinks or snacks to enjoy on the lawn next to the lake.

-The Seven Magic Mountains
+The Seven Magic Mountains (Just Outside of Vegas)

-Though this isn’t exactly in Las Vegas, this sight still deserves a shout out.
+Though this isn’t exactly in Las Vegas, this sight still deserves a shout-out.
 The Seven Magic Mountains is an art installation featuring seven towers of brightly-colored boulders sitting out in the desert.

 Each tower is 35 feet tall, making it an impressive sight, colorful sight out in the otherwise barren desert.
-You can catch a glimpse of the project on I-15, just 10 miles south of Vegas as you pass by or you can choose to get off the road and walk amongst the boulders.
-There is no entrance fee and the area is accessible 24/7.
+You can catch a glimpse of the project on I-15, just 10 miles south of Vegas, as you pass by, or you can choose to get off the road and walk amongst the boulders.
+There is no entrance fee, and the area is accessible 24/7.

 If you want to see the Seven Magic Mountains, you better do so quickly.
 This public art installation will not be around forever.
 So far, it’s been confirmed that the installation will stick around until the end of 2021.
 After that, the art’s fate is uncertain.